Excessive heat rolls east, bakes much of central, eastern US

 In Minneapolis, 14 schools that are not fully air-conditioned will shift to distance learning Tuesday while the city braces for temperatures in the high 90s.
 Schools were scheduled to finish on June 10 but a three-week teacher’s strike in April pushed the final day to June 24, to make up for the lost class time.

-Excessive heat pushed the some schools into distance learning for three days during the final week of classes last year.
+Excessive heat pushed the same schools into distance learning for three days during the final week of classes last year.